jonnew/Oat/README.md

 - [ ] Use smart pointers to ensure proper resource management.
     - ~~Start with `recorder`, which has huge amounts of heap allocated objects pointed to with raw pointers~~
+- [ ] Decorator is primitive
+    - Size of position markers, sample numbers, etc do not change with image resolution
+    - How is multi-region tags displayed using the -R option?